 If you’re a publicist that spends time trying to get reporters to write about television programs so that viewers will tune in, this news about how technology is changing the way people decide what to watch may be of interest.

-Google’s announcement that they’ll by adding TV closed captioning to the list of searchable sources could take pose a threat to the public relations video monitoring services out there who earn a portion of their revenue by tracking closed captioning and issuing news coverage reports to their clients.
+Google’s announcement that they’ll by adding TV closed captioning to the list of searchable sources could pose a threat to media monitoring services out there who earn a portion of their revenue by tracking closed captioning and issuing news coverage reports to their clients.

 Could you imagine if Google did a deal with TiVO and/or cable TV providers to allow people to search and monitor the world broadcast and cable talk shows and news based on transcripts so that we could record individual segments (instead of entire programs) based on what’s actually said on the airways?
 I definitely can.

 The Google announcement appears to have prompted Yahoo! to say that they’ll be adding similar functionality to their TV Eyes service, which I have been using for years, but without much success.

 Weekly video chat on the latest earned, shared and owned media tools and trends.